 This was a huge problem.
 I get it, it’s so convenient to just grab food on the go.
-It takes away the need to grocery shop, meal prep, cook, and packs a lunch to-go.
-This by far though is the easiest way to cut back if you’re looking for ways on how to save money fast.
+It takes away the need to grocery shop, meal prep, cook, and pack a lunch to-go.
+This by far though is the easiest way to cut back if you’re looking for ways to start saving up money and stick to a budget.

 I’m going to run with rough numbers here because the cost of a meal varies greatly from a $5 pizza from Little Caesars to $40 for carryout for my family.
 (Usually, the kids split a meal and then nibble on ours also.)